what home automation offers – introduction

 - Turn on multiple kitchen lights when you enter; turn them off later.
 If you enter the kitchen at night, turn on just the floor lights so that people aren’t disturbed.

-- Dim the room lights when the TV comes on
+- Switch the dim levels on the room lights and the table lamps when the TV comes on

 - See how much fuel or electric charge is in the car and get a notification when you need to do something